 However, Texas considers contributions made to these accounts before the marriage or after the divorce separate property.

-A skilled high net worth divorce attorney can review your retirement assets and document your contributions to make sure you get your fair share.
+A skilled high net worth divorce attorney in Austin could review your retirement assets and document your contributions to make sure you get your fair share.

 Ben Carrasco began his legal education at Stanford Law School, where he received his Juris Doctor (JD) in 2007.
 With over a decade of experience, Ben Carrasco takes a humanistic approach to family law.
 He understands that divorce can be a difficult process and seeks to make a positive impact on clients’ lives.

 As a high net worth divorce lawyer, Ben Carrasco has received several awards.
 He received a 2016 Clients’ Choice award on Avvo and a Top 40 Under 40 Award from The National Advocates.